Anuj040/superres/README.md

 3. To include the perceptual loss or gan in model training, please include ```--percep``` or ```--gan``` as command line arguments.
 4. The *loss weights* have been updated to the optimum for my dataset.
 5. Including perceptual loss, slightly improves the model performance with insignificant change to epoch times.
 Whereas, *gan training* did not provide any appreciable adavantage.
 Moreover the epoch time was significantly longer (upto 1.8 times).
+6. Apart from the loss definitions used in the original implementation, _sobel loss_ has also been included in the training pipeline.
+This loss incentivises sharp edges for crispier boundaries.
+In my implementation, it slightly improved the model performance.